hbzju/PiCO/README.md

 mkdir data experiment
 ```

-We provide the following demo codes for model training.
+We provide the following shell codes for model training.
 Also see the ```run.sh``` file.

 **Data Preparation**

-For CIFAR datasets, one can directly run the demo shell codes.
+For CIFAR datasets, one can directly run the shell codes.

 For CUB200 datasets, we provide a preprocessed copy [here](https://drive.google.com/file/d/1KNMPuKT1q3a6zIEgStar2o4xjs_a3Kge/view?usp=sharing) and just put them to ```data/cub200/processed``` .